 How Is Concrete Corrosion Testing Conducted?

-The latest equipment is a non-intrusive testing method to identify active corrosion of rebars from the electro chemical properties of concrete.
+The newest non-intrusive testing method identifies active corrosion of rebars by analysing the electrochemical properties of concrete.

 What Other Methods Are There to Test Concrete Corrosion?

 One method is to measure the electrical resistivity of the concrete.

 This can be done by placing electrodes in the concrete and measuring the flow of electricity between them.

 Another method is to measure the chloride ion content of the concrete.